CarbonScript/documentation/docs/Basics/Data Type.md

 ## NaN

-NaN is of type number.
-It means "illegal number", and the result of arithmetic operation of any number and NaN is equal to NaN
+`NaN` is of type number.
+It means "illegal number", and the result of arithmetic operation of any number and NaN equals to `NaN`

+## null

+`null` does not belong to any of the above types, nor does it belong to an instance of any object. it means `empty value`.

 ## Type Convert